Choose another PM

 - Laurie Ferguson – Parliamentary Secretary for Multicultural Affairs and Settlement Services.

-When it took office on 3 December 2007, Kevin Rudd’s government initiated an intense working program.
-The first official act was the same day, signing the Kyoto Protocol, an agreement by United Nations member countries to limit greenhouse gas emissions.
+When it took office on 3 December 2007, Kevin Rudd’s government's first official act was the same day, signing the Kyoto Protocol, an agreement by United Nations member countries to limit greenhouse gas emissions.
 Australia and the United States had been the only member nations which had not ratified this international instrument for climate control, passed 10 years before.
 The following week, the Prime Minister, the Minister for Climate Change Penny Wong, Environment Minister Peter Garrett and Treasurer Wayne Swan attended the United Nations Climate Change Conference in Bali.

 The importance of climate change dominated Kevin Rudd’s term in office.
 Following the tabling of The Garnaut Climate Change Review in 2008, an independent study commissioned from adviser Ross Garnaut, climate change replaced terrorism as a dominant global issue for the Rudd government.

 But within the first year there was another more urgent issue: the global financial crisis - dubbed the GFC.
-The Rudd Government’s success in reducing the worst impact of the GFC won support not only from voters but from the international community.
-It also provided a reason for the government’s failure to deliver on a key commitment, a Carbon Pollution Reduction Scheme.
-The government negotiated Coalition support with generous compensation terms for electricity generators, totalling $7.3 billion over 10 years.
+During this period the government negotiated Coalition support with compensation terms for electricity generators, totalling $7.3 billion over 10 years.
 When the Bill was introduced into the Senate in 2009, both the targets and the industry compensation terms of the scheme were opposed by the Greens and defeated by their Senate votes three times.
 With the Opposition rejecting any emissions trading scheme, the government failed to make progress on this policy priority.
-The credibility of the Prime Minister and of his government was damaged when they publicly abandoned a carbon pricing scheme in April 2010.

 The opening of Australia's 42nd Parliament on 13 February 2008 was the first to be preceded by a welcome to country, when Ngambri elder Matilda House performed this ceremony in Parliament House.
 The same day there was another first, when the Prime Minister led an apology in the Australian Parliament to Indigenous people, for the 'profound grief, suffering and loss' caused by past policies, particularly the policy of removing children from their families.